kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 ## Importing The CSV File

-The first thing to do, is to import the DataFrame, that holds the results from the first series of experiments that we conducted in the first article.
+The first thing to do, is to import the DataFrame that holds the results from the first series of experiments that we conducted in the first article.
 Batch No. 1 is how we will refer to them in the following.